codex-group-wa/SID/README.md

 Access the application by navigating to [http://localhost:3000](http://localhost:3000) (or your configured port) in your web browser.

+## Using the Webhook

+> [!WARNING]
+> Exposing **anything** to the web poses some risk.
+Although SID has middleware to restrict access to the Web UI, **always** take appropriate measures to secure your endpoints, such as using a reverse proxy or zero-trust tunnel.

+The application exposes a `POST` endpoint on the `/api/webhook` route, which will need to be exposed to the web appropriately.
+For instance, if your service has an IP address of `10.1.1.10` and you have left the port as the default `3000`, then the route would be `10.1.1.10:3000/api/webhook`

+Follow the instructions [here](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook) on how to setup webhooks on your repo. **Please note** the following:

+Step 6 - use the `application/json` content type

+Step 7 - specifies this is optional, however SID is expecting a secret to validate when a request is triggered, so something needs to be provided here.

+Upon saving a new webhook, GitHub does a test ping request to check if the request is successful.
+This should come back as a success if everything is configured correctly.

 ### Development Instructions

 > [!IMPORTANT]
 > This repo will work with either `npm`, `pnpm` or `bun` for local development purposes, however the `Dockerfile` at build stage will be expecting a frozen `pnpm` lockfile, so ensure this has been updated with `pnpm install`